Gordian split links in the Gehring ropelength problem: Homotopically Gordian pairs exist in every link homotopy class with 2 components

 \end{thm}

 Now that we have proved the main tool for our upcoming construction, we will state some technical lemmas.
 Since their proofs are standard, we have omitted them. \begin{lem} Let $D$ be a parametrized disk, and let $C$ be a curve such that $C$ and $D$ intersect transversely.
-Then there is an $\varepsilon>0$ such that
+Then there is an $\varepsilon>0$ such that for every parametrized disk $\tilde{D}$ with the same domain as $D$ and every curve $\tilde{C}$ with the same domain as $C$,

 \end{lem}